CodeWringer/ambersteel/documents/en/ruleset/rules.md

 ### Choosing Attributes
 There are two methods for determining your character's attributes: manual and semi-random.

 Also, you'll have to decide on whether your character will be a mage or not.
-Mages start with lower attributes, so decision can affect your character's initial competence.
+Mages start with lower attributes, so this decision can affect your character's initial competence.

-Please keep in mind the values here are for a human.
+Please keep in mind the values here are representative for an ordinary human about to enter an adventuring life.
 Other species may have modifiers on their attributes, making them better or worse in some of them.
 But that depends on the world your **GM** is running.

 #### Manual Attribute Assignment
 * As a mage